pleumann/pasta80/README.md

 * No separate compilation.
 Everything is compiled from source, always.
 * Binary size is quite large compared to the original.

 The runtime library, being partially written in Pascal itself, gets quite large when compiled.
-I hope to bring this down again by reimplementing more of it in Z80 assembly (or improve the code generator, which, although it has a peephole optizer, is not generating super-efficient Z80 code).
+I hope to bring this down again by reimplementing more of it in Z80 assembly (or improve the code generator, which, although it has a peephole optimizer, is not generating super-efficient Z80 code).

 ## Building and setting up the compiler